foresterre/cargo-msrv/README.md

             Prints version information

         --verify
-            Verify the MSRV defined in the 'package.metadata.msrv' key in Cargo.toml.
-When this flag is present, cargo- msrv will not attempt to determine the true MSRV.
+            Verify the MSRV defined in the 'package.rust-version' or the 'package.metadata.msrv' key in Cargo.toml.
+When this flag is present, cargo-msrv will not attempt to determine the true MSRV.
 Instead it attempts to verify whether for the specified MSRV, the `check` command passes.
 This is similar to how we determine whether a Rust toolchain version is compatible for your crate or not.

 ARGS:
     <COMMAND>...